YH-UtMSB/sigvae-torch/README.md

 # sigvae-torch
-A Pytorch implementation of http://papers.nips.cc/paper/9255-semi-implicit-graph-variational-auto-encoders
+A Pytorch implementation of [*Semi-Implicit Graph Variational Auto-Encoders*](http://papers.nips.cc/paper/9255-semi-implicit-graph-variational-auto-encoders).

 The work is programed with python3/3.6.3 and torch 1.4.0